 Blaspheming the Holy Spirit

-Christ declared, “Every sin and blasphemy shall be forgiven unto men; but the blasphemy against the Spirit shall not be forgiven” (Matthew 12:31).
-Within this context the Lord indicated that those who spoke against him could find pardon, but those who spoke against the Spirit could not (v.
-32).
+Within this context the Lord indicated that those who spoke against him could find pardon, but those who spoke against the Spirit could not (Mt.
+12:32).

 To harden oneself against the gospel plan is, therefore, blasphemy against the Spirit of God, and those who continue in such a disposition have no means of obtaining forgiveness.